 Leipzig Central Station

-Europe’s largest terminus is not only a train station, but also a shopping center with about 140 shops on three levels.
+Europe’s largest terminus is not only a train station but also a shopping centre with about 140 shops on three levels.

 For example, a bookstore and a branch of an American coffee company still give visitors a taste of the flair of the former waiting halls for first-class passengers.